artur-ciocanu/launch.en/help/extension-dev/overview.md

 As an example, an extension could provide a "gesture" event type that watches for a certain mouse or touch gesture to occur.
 Once the gesture occurs, the event logic would fire the rule.

-Event types typically consist of (1) a view shown within the tags workspace that allows users to modify settings for the event and (2) a library module emitted within the tag runtime library to interpret the settings and watch for a certain activity to occur.
+Event types typically consist of (1) a view shown within the Data Collection UI that allows users to modify settings for the event and (2) a library module emitted within the tag runtime library to interpret the settings and watch for a certain activity to occur.

 [Learn more](./web/event-types.md)